 Ok so here are the lights again:

 Westcott Photo Basics 411 uLite and 20-Inch Soft Box.
 Amazon no longer sells this light.
 This does NOT come with the light stand that it shows.
 You have to get that separately along with the bulb.
-You can buy this light at Robert’s Camera.
-You can also get the bulb and stand there as well.
+You have to google this light as it can be hard to find and availability keeps changing.

 This is another light I like.
 It’s a bit larger, so it will cover a larger table area when shooting.
 It’s the Westcott uLite with 26″ Octabox.
 It’s $120, then you have to get the stand and the same bulb mentioned below.